jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 (5) The Minister may name a committee under subsection (1)﻿(c) only if the Minister considers that the consequence of doing so will contribute to the purpose of this Act.

 ### 106 Functions of regional transport committees
-(1) The functions of each regional transport committee (other than the regional transport committee for Auckland) are— (a) to prepare a regional land transport plan, or any variation to the plan, for the approval of the relevant regional council; and
+(1) The functions of each regional transport committee are— (a) to prepare a regional land transport plan, or any variation to the plan, for the approval of the relevant regional council; and
   (b) to provide the regional council with any advice and assistance the regional council may request in relation to its transport responsibilities.
-(2) Each regional transport committee, including the regional transport committee for Auckland, must adopt a policy that determines significance in respect of—
+(2) Each regional transport committee or, in the case of Auckland, the ARTC must adopt a policy that determines significance in respect of—
   (a) variations made to regional land transport plans under section 18D; and (b) the activities that are included in the regional land transport plan under section 16.
-(3) A joint regional transport committee established under section 105(9) must— (a) prepare the joint regional land transport plan in accordance with sections 14 and 16; and (b) consult in accordance with sections 18 and 18A; and (c) lodge the joint regional land transport plan with the relevant regional councils or Auckland Transport (as the case may be) in accordance with section 18B.
+(3) A joint regional transport committee established under section 105(9) must— (a) prepare the joint regional land transport plan in accordance with sections 14 and 16; and (b) consult in accordance with sections 18 and 18A; and (c) lodge the joint regional land transport plan with the relevant regional councils in accordance with section 18B.
-(4) Each regional transport committee (including the regional transport committee for Auckland) must also carry out any functions conferred on a regional transport committee under any other provision of this Act (including functions conferred by regulations made under section 109(c)).
+(4) Each regional transport committee must also carry out any functions conferred on a regional transport committee under any other provision of this Act (including functions conferred by regulations made under section 109(c)).

 ### 107 Procedure of committee
 (1)